hadi-tghl/projectSort/README.md

 • This program contains java class files for sorting user input and the Main class.

  • By downloading the two Main.java and Sorter.java files, you could run the program on your any machine, Windows/Linux/Mac without any problems.
-Just make sure       you have the JDK installed on your machine Ex of running the algorithms:
+Just make sure       you have the JDK installed on your machine Ex of running the program:

         ◦ $ javac Main.java // Compiling the java file.
         ◦ $ java Main 76 11 -55 2 16 -21 7 88 // Run the program with some user arguments